Bresse: Bressan folklore

 The traditional festival costumes of Bresse are preserved by historical societies.
-They include, for the women, a wide-brim hat, in the shape of plate, topped by a black cone.
+They include, for the women, a wide-brim hat, in the shape of a plate, topped by a black cone.
 For men, they comprise a blue tunic, a long bonnet, long trousers and shoes.

 Conscripts

 The "conscripts' festival" (la fête des conscrits) is a ceremony for young people, 20 years of age.
 It has its roots in the period of "conscription" founded by General Jourdan in 1798, who required that every man between 20 and 25 years could be called to national service.
 The people organized festivals before their departure.
 The ceremonies survive to the present, and are appreciated by the population, seeing them as a way of maintaining social bonds.

 These festivals generally take place between January and March.
-The people gather in a large banquet during which traditional "rigodon" music is played by two musicians, on clarinet and drum.
-The banquet is entirely organized by 20-year-old people, who make it a point of honor to personally invite each guest to visit their home.
+The people gather at a large banquet during which traditional "rigodon" music is played by two musicians, on clarinet and drum.
+The banquet is entirely organized by 20-year-old people, who make it a point of honour to personally invite each guest to visit their home.
 They are then given rosettes, in distinctive designs corresponding to their age.

 The conscripts' festivals coincide with patron saints' days.
 Those are the occasions of the vogue, a weekend festival.